-- Outlining the reception curriculum to Parents/carers during the new parents' meeting in July, to enable them to understand the value of supporting their child's learning at home - Inviting all parents to an induction meeting during the term before their child starts school and again during the first term of the child's Reception year in order to detail how we aim to work with their child particularly in relation to reading, writing and Maths - Curriculum letters and overviews are sent home each term to keep parents informed of their child's current curriculum and learning needs, with an outline of activities which could be undertaken at home to support this. - Encouraging parents/carers to complete the home/school admissions booklet - Operating an "open door" policy, whereby Parents/carers can come and discuss concerns and developments in an informal manner and can add to Learning Journeys - Sharing progress at school through annotated photographs and encouraging parents to comment on their child's Learning Story observations - Inviting parents/carers to help in the reception class or other classes in the school and to accompany children on school visits - Encouraging parents/carers to listen to their child read each night, to make use of the phoneme books and home writing book and to comment on reading progress in a home/school reading diary - Encouraging relevant learning activities to be continued at home e.g. library books, and ensuring that experiences at home are used to develop learning in school - Providing an annual written report to parents/carers in July summarising the child's progress against the early learning goals and EYFS assessment scales identifying emerging, expected or exceeding in all 17 areas and reporting on Characteristics of Effective Learning. - Holding child/parent open days and workshops to enable parents to work alongside their children.
+- Outlining the reception curriculum to Parents/carers during the new parents' meeting in July, to enable them to understand the value of supporting their child's learning at home - Inviting all parents to an induction meeting during the term before their child starts school and again during the first term of the child's Reception year in order to detail how we aim to work with their child particularly in relation to reading , writing and Maths - Curriculum letters and overviews are sent home each term to keep parents informed of their child's current curriculum and learning needs, with an outline of activities which could be undertaken at home to support this. - Encouraging parents/carers to complete the home/school admissions booklet

-- Encouraging parents to talk to the child's teacher if there are any concerns.
+- Operating an "open door" policy, whereby Parents/carers can come and discuss concerns and developments in an informal manner and can add to Learning Journeys - Sharing progress at school through annotated photographs and encouraging parents to comment on their child's Learning Story observations - Inviting parents/carers to help in the reception class or other classes in the school and to accompany children on school visits - Encouraging parents/carers to listen to their child read each night, to make use of the phoneme books and home writing book and to comment on reading progress in a home/school reading diary - Encouraging relevant learning activities to be continued at home e.g. library books, and ensuring that experiences at home are used to develop learning in school - Providing an annual written report to parents/carers in July summarising the child's progress against the Early Learning Goals - Holding child/parent open days and workshops to enable parents to work alongside their children. - Encouraging parents to talk to the child's teacher if there are any concerns.
 There is a formal meeting for parents twice a year at which the teacher and the parent discuss the child's progress in private with the teacher.
-Parents receive a report on their child's attainment and progress at the end of each school year. - Arranging a range of activities throughout the year that encourage collaboration between child, school and parents: stay and play sessions, celebration assemblies, school visits, activity days;
+Parents receive a report on their child's attainment and progress at the end of each school year. - Arranging a range of activities throughout the year that encourage collaboration between child, school and parents: storytime sessions, celebration assemblies, school visits and activity days